 Last week Ek, who is co-founder and chief executive of music streaming service Spotify, expressed an interest in buy Arsenal after protests against the current club owner Stan Kroenke.

-Kroenke was a part of the failed proposal for the breakaway European Super League, along with Manchester United, Liverpool, Manchester City, Chelsea and Tottenham Hotspur.
+Kroenke was a part of the failed proposal for the breakaway European Super League, along with five other teams from the Premier League: Manchester United, Liverpool, Manchester City, Chelsea and Tottenham Hotspur.

 As a result of listening to you and the wider football community over recent days we are withdrawing from the proposed Super League.— Arsenal (@Arsenal) April 20, 2021